pwnSmithers/Memorize/README.md

 # Memorize
-Basically a meme game using SwiftUI &amp; MVVM.
+A card game using MVVM & Swift UI